LATEST SALES & OFFERS: PROMOTIONS

 18 June 2024

-Urban Chinatowns are dynamic, contested spaces that have continued to persist amid changes in the American cityscape.
-These neighborhoods continue to be significant for many, from the residents and workers who rely on Chinatown for their livelihoods to the broader city-dwelling and Chinese American communities who recognize its cultural heritage and economic value.
-In The Power of Chinatown, Laureen D. Hom provides a critical examination of the politics shaping the trajectory of development in one of the oldest urban Chinatowns in the United States: Los Angeles's.
+Urban Chinatowns are dynamic, contested spaces that have persevered amid changes in the American cityscape.
+These neighborhoods are significant for many, from the residents and workers who rely on them for their livelihoods to the broader Chinese American community and political leaders who recognize their cultural heritage and economic value.
+In The Power of Chinatown, Laureen D. Hom provides a critical examination of the politics shaping the trajectory of development in Los Angeles Chinatown, one of the oldest urban Chinatowns in the United States.

 By: